aklump/drupal-test/documentation/source/end-to-end.md

 1. Have lots of shorter test classes.
 1. Break each scenario (class) into small units, as test methods.
 1. Keep test methods small and named very discriptively.

-## Annotations

-1. Give the test class a summary such as _User is able to login..._
-1. If the test modifies the database in any way mark the class `@destructive`.
-1. If the test uses [assertManual](@end-to-end:interactive) mark the class as `@interactive`.
-1. Make test method names very descriptive so they can be parsed: _testLoggedInUserCanAccessUserSettingsPage_

-        <?php

-        namespace Drupal\Tests\gop;

-        /**
-         * User is able to login, change password, logout and login with new password.
-         *
-         * @destructive
-         */
-        class UserCanChangePasswordEndToEndTest extends EndToEndTestCase {

-          public function testLoggedInUserCanAccessUserSettingsPage() {
-            ...

 ## Using Mink's `WebAssert`